soywig/soywig/README.md

-## hi, it's lucas! ·v·
+## hi, this is lucas! ·v·

-i am a ***computer science student*** in mataró (barcelona, spain). i like video games, to create pretty art and things in general, and happen to like computers too, which is why i like programming!
+i am a ***computer science student*** in mataró (barcelona, spain). i like video games, creating pretty art and things in general, and happen to like computers too, which is why i enjoy programming!

-in my free time i keep ***shifting personal projects*** as i feel like. i like to learn new stuff and apply it.
+in my free time, i keep ***shifting personal projects*** based on my mood. i like learning new stuff and applying it.

-i don't really have an area i specialize in yet: i have developed things using the technologies i required for my personal projects, including ***web development*** with html+css+js, and ***mobile development*** with swift and kotlin, among others.
+i don’t really have an area i specialize in yet. i’ve built things using whatever technologies my personal projects required, including ***web development*** (html, css, js) and ***mobile development*** with swift and kotlin, among others.

 ### some things i made:
 * 💬 a twitch chat archive and replay tool, [chatrewind](https://github.com/soywig/chatrewind).
-* 🎧 a music-specialized jellyfin client for ios, jellisten.
+* 🎧 a music-specialized jellyfin client for iOS, jellisten.
 * 📱 a quick qr creating website, [qrnocrap](https://qrnocrap.github.io).
 * 🎨 a draw-chat app on lan, [pctochat](https://github.com/soywig/pctochat).

-### more about me / reach me out at:
+### more about me / reach out to me at:
 * 🌐 [soywig.space](https://soywig.space)
 * 🐥 [@soywig](https://twitter.com/soywig)
 * ✉️ [hello@soywig.space](mailto:hello@soywig.space)